fiskaltrust/rollout-doc/information-sources/contacting-support.md

 Note the country specific mail address below to contact fiskaltrust.Staff.

-You will speed up the processing of your request if you include the following in your email:
-* description of the problem: what was done, what was expected, what was the result?
-* the accounts involved with actual names and/or AccountId's (see `[Company]`/ `Master data`)
-* the roles used
-* the source of information or the routine you used in vain to solve your request yourself.

 To track your requests, please refer to the [Cases](cases.md) section.